ty-elastic/k8s-otel-finance/instruqt/courses/o11y--course--field--100-logs-workflow--main/05-reporting/assignment.md

 timelimit: 600
 enhanced_loading: false
 ---

-To prevent this from happening in the future, it would be helpful to have a table of User Agents we are seeing in the field, along with the first time they were seen.
+Now that we know what happened, let's try to be sure this never happens again.
+One thing that would be helpful is to keep track of new User Agents as they appear in the wild.

-We can accomplish this partially using ES|QL:
+We can accomplish this using our parsed User Agent string and ES|QL:

 Execute the following query:
 ```